Action learning

-Action learning is an approach to problem solving involving taking action and reflecting upon the results.
-This helps improve the problem-solving process as well as simplify the solutions developed by the team.
-The theory of action learning and its epistemological position were originally developed by Reg Revans, who applied the method to support organizational and business development initiatives and improve on problem solving efforts.
+Action Learning is an approach to problem solving that involves taking action and reflecting upon the results.
+This method is purported to help improve the problem-solving process and simplify the solutions developed as a result.
+The theory of Action Learning and its epistemological position were originally developed by Reg Revans, who applied the method to support organizational and business development initiatives and improve on problem solving efforts.

-Action learning is effective in developing a number of individual leadership and team problem-solving skills, and it became a component in corporate and organizational leadership development programs.
-This strategy is different from the "one size fits all" curriculum that is characteristic of many training and development programs.
-Confucius once said, "I hear and I forget; I see and I remember; I do and I understand," and action learning is a cycle of doing and reflecting.
+Action Learning is effective in developing a number of individual leadership and team problem-solving skills, and has become a component in many corporate and organizational leadership development programs.
+The strategy is advertised as being different from the "one size fits all" curricula that are characteristic of many training and development programs.

 Overview

+Action Learning is ideologically a cycle of "doing" and "reflecting" stages.
+In most forms of action learning, a coach is included and responsible for promoting and facilitating learning, as well as encouraging the team to be self-managing.